StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/install-from-custom-image-registry.md

 5. Edit the `values.yaml` file and add the following:
    * **global.imageRegistry** - the registry to use.
    * **global.imagePullSecrets** and **pull-secret** object - optional.
 The authentication details required for the `global.imageRegistry`.
    * **elasticsearch.prometheus-elasticsearch-exporter.image.repository** - the image used by the prometheus-elasticsearch-exporter sub-chart.
-This is required as it cannot be configured with the setting `global.imageRegistry`
+This is required as it can't be configured with the setting `global.imageRegistry`
     ```yaml
     global:
       imageRegistry: 57413481473.dkr.ecr.eu-west-1.amazonaws.com